gandhirahul/Sureify-Coke-Studio/README.md

 Sureify — Coke Studio

-I have uploaded the code on Github.
-You can check it here : https://github.com/gandhirahul/Sureify-Coke-Studio.git

-Also, I have deployed the application on heroku.
+I have deployed the application on heroku.
-You can review it here: https://rahulgandhi38-sureify.herokuapp.com/
+You can review it here: http://rahulgandhi38-sureify.herokuapp.com/ (It doesn't works on https, as the API which I am using doesn't uses https.)

 A Frontend application build with ReactJS which lists and plays best coke studio songs.
 It has two pages: